It’s the moooooost wonderful tiiiiime of the yeeeeear!

 Bottom line: keep your eyes on your own plate, and only make food a topic of discussion to the extent you want to talk about the taste, texture, smell, or look of a dish.

 Oh, hi!
 In case you haven’t heard, we will no longer stand for the word “flattering” being used as a stand-in for “covering the body parts I don’t want to see.”
-Because that shit is rooted in fatphobia and reinforces unattainable standards of beauty like woah.
+Because that shit is rooted in fatphobia and purity culture and reinforces unattainable standards of beauty like woah.

-I’d also suggest examining closely why you feel so strongly that another person shouldn’t wear certain items of clothing.
+I’d also suggest examining why you feel so strongly that another person shouldn’t wear certain items of clothing.
 Is it possible you’re projecting some feelings of your own onto that person about what bodies “should” look like and how people need to “earn” the right to wear certain clothing?
-If you feel the urge to make a comment, don’t, and try unpacking the reasons why instead.
+If you feel the urge to make a comment, don’t, and try unpacking the reasons why you wanted to in the first place instead.

 Diet culture has made holiday meals synonymous with methods for “burning off” those meals.
-In fact, some people are so fearful of holiday eating that they compulsively over exercise around the holidays.
-But please, for the love of all that is good, stop exercising as penance for the food that you ate or plan to eat.
+In fact, some people are so fearful of holiday eating that they compulsively overexercise around the holidays.
+But please, for the love of all that is merry, stop exercising as penance for the food that you ate or plan to eat.

 There are so many wonderful reasons to move our bodies that have nothing to do with food.
 The more you associate exercise with food, the worse your relationship with both will be.
 You never have to do anything to earn your food.
 You have permission to eat today and every day.